heartnotes/heartnotes/README.md

 _NOTE: Remove `--debug` command-line argument to enable JS and CSS minification during build._

 ## Production build

 ```bash
 $ gulp release
 ```

-You will find the `Heartnotes.app` OS X app in `build-electron/relese/...`
+You will find the `Heartnotes.app` OS X executable in `build-electron/relese/...`